phil-rice/focuson/modules/state/README.md

 * Composability so it is as easy to plug the state management together as it is to plug the components together
 * Much stronger protection about what the equivalent of actions can and cannot do

-We have the idea that a lens is focused on a bit of the state.
+With this project we have the idea that a lens is focused on a bit of the state.
 With this state management,components display a subset of the json
 (just like in redux), and components can normally change just that bit of the json (unlike redux where there is no such protection).

 # When should I use this project